-Situated about sixty miles north of the Mexican border, Tucson is the second largest and second most-populated city in Arizona, second only to Phoenix.
+Situated about sixty miles north of the Mexican border, Tucson is the second largest and second-most-populated city in Arizona, second only to Phoenix.
 The Tucson metropolitan area is home to roughly one million people.
 It’s a 7-hour drive from Los Angeles, California (west), a little under 2 hours from Phoenix (north), and 4½ hours from El Paso, TX (east).
 Indigenous people have called this area home for more than 4,000 years, which makes Tucson one of the oldest continually inhabited areas in North America.
 The name of the city of Tucson derives from that given to Sentinel Peak by the Tohono O’odham, "Ts-iuk-shan," which refers to the fact that the base of the mountain is darker than its summit.
-Southern Arizona and the Tucson area forms the land of the Tohono O'odham and Pascua Yaqui nations.
+Southern Arizona and the Tucson area forms the ancestral homeland of the Tohono O'odham and Pascua Yaqui nations.

 The city of Tucson is 2,389 feet above sea level and covers nearly 500 square miles.
 The landscape is varied and includes flowering desert, rolling hills, winding dry riverbeds, rugged canyons, and pine-topped peaks, all beneath a clear blue sky.
 In 2015, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) recognized Tucson's world-class culinary scene as one of eighteen “Capitals of Gastronomy” worldwide – and the only in the United States.
 Home to the University of Arizona, whose campus neighbors Main Gate Square, Tucson has long been home to students and artists alike, among them many literary greats such as Edward Abbey, Erskine Caldwell, Barbara Kingsolver, and David Foster Wallace.
 You can view the official Tucson visitor’s guide online here, or request one in the mail.
 You can also read a Tucson's local's recent recommendations in the Boston Globe.